ramonzx6/ramonzx6/README.md

 ## about me

-📖 Currently, i'm pursuing a degree in Systems Analysis and Development at the Rio de Janeiro State University.
+📖 Currently, I'm pursuing a degree in Systems Analysis and Development at the Rio de Janeiro State University.

 💭 I'm really into fantasy-related things, such as books, movies, MMORPG games, etc.